 Our dear Miss Barbara came to us at a time of need.
 With an orphan foal, we needed a milk source, and goat milk was the perfect fit!
 Now she enjoys her retirement roaming the fields in search of delicious treats.
 Fondly referred to as Babs, she is a shy girl who is appreciates quiet interactions and scratches.

-Meet Damien, Katniss and Leah.
-They are all littermate and the resident pest control of the farm.
+Meet Damien, Katniss, Leah, Alfred and Ryan.
+They are the resident pest control team of the farm.
 They are extremely affectionate, and are always soliciting cuddles and lap time from visitors.
 These kitties are more spoiled than any housecat, often indulging in treats from our devoted barn family.

 To ensure the safety of visitors and animals, we ask that you make an appointment before coming to the farm.
 Please do not drop in to visit, you may be interrupting someone else's session or event.